pybuilder/pybuilder.github.io/documentation/index.md

 such as Apache Ant, Apache Maven or Gradle.
 Although non of these tools is perfect they all provide a powerful and extensible way for build and testing software.

 When focusing on Python I looked for a similar tool and got frustrated by the large number of tools that all match some aspect of the build and test process.
-Unfortunately, all tools work mostly independent from each other and there was no central point of entry. <br>
+Unfortunately, all tools work mostly independent from each other and there was no central point of entry.

 I suddenly found myself writing "build scripts" in Python over and over again using the tools I found out to be usefull.

 *pybuilder* was born on the attempt to create a reusable tool that should
 * Make simple things simple